yeojz/metalsmith-react-templates/README.md

 ## About
-`metalsmith-react-tempates` is a [metalsmith](http://http://www.metalsmith.io/) plugin to render files using [React.js](http://http://facebook.github.io/react/) based templates.
+`metalsmith-react-templates` is a [metalsmith](http://http://www.metalsmith.io/) plugin to render files using [React.js](http://http://facebook.github.io/react/) based templates.